 The Properties view displays all the properties of the selected component.
 The properties are grouped by type.
-The top part of the view displays properties that are common to all components, such as type name, ID, position, size, and visibility.
+The top part of the view displays properties that are common to all components, such as component type, ID, name, geometry, and visibility.

 The bottom part of the view displays properties that have been defined for the component type.
 For example, the following image displays the predefined properties you can set for Rectangle and Text components.

 Custom Properties are properties that the user has added to the component.